awalmer-rji/NYC-Evictions-Sonification/README.md

 3. Customize and integrate additional audio layers
 (_I also got feedback from sonification friends via the [Decibels Community](https://decibels.community/)_.)
 4. Export and share

+**Materials in this Repository:**
+1. Python script: `nyc-evictions-data2midi.py`
+_Download this folder for materials needed to _
+3. Jupyter notebook folder: `Jupyter Notebook Approach`
+4. Data: `nyc-evictions.csv`

+## Methods

+### Method 1: Python
+Open your IDE of choice.
+Create a working folder and add the following downloaded files from this repo: nyc-evictions.csv, nyc-evictions-data2midi.py, functions.py.

+_Note about the audio_lazy package: there seem to be difficulties installing audio_lazy.
+The script `functions.py` includes the function definition needed from this package (a manual workaround, basically)._

+### Method 2: Jupyter Notebok
+Download files in the Jupyter Notebook Method folder, and upload it to a new space in [Jupyter Notebook](https://jupyter.org/try).

+### If you want to go straight to audio edting...
+This repo also includes the MIDI file output from these methods.
+Feel free to download `nyc-evictions.mid` file direclty and drop it into your desired audio editing tool.